Marie Kalergi (1840–1877)

-Marie Kalergi (16 January 1840 – 11 March 1877) was a Polish-German noblewoman of Greek descent.
+Marie Kalergi (16 January 1840 – 11 March 1877) was an Austrian noblewoman of Greek descent.

 Biography

 Born in Saint Petersburg, she was the daughter of Jan Kalergi, of the Greek Kallergis family of Crete, and the pianist Countess Marie von Nesselrode-Ehreshoven.
 Kalergi was married on June 27, 1857 in Paris to Franz Karl von Coudenhove (1825-1893), founding the Coudenhove-Kalergi family.
 Their children were: